MHDSADIK/Brain-Stroke-Prediction/README.md

-🧠 Project Title: Brain Stroke Prediction Model (Python) 📋 Overview
+#🧠 Brain Stroke Prediction Model (Python)
+##📝 Project Overview

-A predictive analytics system built to identify the risk of brain stroke using machine learning ensemble models.
-The project focuses on healthcare data, aiming to support early diagnosis and preventive action.
+This project focuses on predicting the risk of brain stroke by analyzing medical and lifestyle data using machine learning ensemble techniques.

-⚙️ Tech Stack
+It demonstrates the ability to handle healthcare datasets, perform feature engineering, and develop models that assist in early diagnosis and preventive decision-making for health professionals.

+##⚙️ Technologies & Tools

+Languages: Python
-Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

-Algorithms: Random Forest, Bagging Classifier
+Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn Models Used: Random Forest, Bagging Classifier

-Tools: Jupyter Notebook, Power BI (optional visualization)
+Tools: Jupyter Notebook, Power BI

-🧩 Key Steps

-Data cleaning and preprocessing

-Exploratory Data Analysis (EDA)

-Feature engineering

-Model training & hyperparameter tuning

-Performance evaluation (Accuracy, Precision, Recall, ROC-AUC)

-Visualization and result interpretation
+##🔍 Project Workflow

+1.Data Preparation: Cleaned and formatted raw healthcare data to handle missing values and outliers.

+2.Exploratory Data Analysis (EDA): Conducted visual and statistical analysis to uncover key patterns and correlations in stroke risk factors such as age, BMI, and glucose levels.

+3.Feature Engineering: Selected and transformed important predictors to improve model accuracy and interpretability.

+4.Model Building: Implemented ensemble learning models including Random Forest and Bagging Classifier to ensure robust predictions.

+5.Model Evaluation: Compared performance metrics like Accuracy, Precision, Recall, and ROC-AUC to select the best-performing model.

+6.Visualization & Insights: Used Power BI and Matplotlib to visualize trends and communicate findings effectively.

-📊 Results
+##🎯 Results

-Achieved high accuracy in predicting stroke risk, with Random Forest outperforming baseline models.
-Generated interpretable visuals for healthcare professionals.
+Achieved high predictive accuracy and improved reliability through ensemble techniques.

+Identified key stroke indicators, enabling early detection support for healthcare professionals.

+Delivered interpretable insights through data-driven visualization and metrics.

+🚀 How to Run
+pip install -r requirements.txt jupyter notebook Brain_Stroke_Prediction.ipynb